 - Frequently Asked Questions

 - Information for Glacier Administrators:

 Glacier Tax Compliance is a secure, web-based application used by the UW to determine the correct taxation on wages for Foreign National employees.
 Only Foreign Nationals present in the US should submit information in Glacier Tax Compliance.

 Information that a Foreign National must provide in Glacier Tax Compliance includes:

 - Social Security number or ITIN

-Based on this information, the UW is able to determine if the individual:
+Based on this information, the UW is then able to determine if the Foreign National: